julipagnoncelli/laybuy_qa_test/ReadMe.md

     at o.emit (analytics.min.js:20:18769)
     at n.ready (analytics.min.js:1:65448)

-I created an exception to be possible proceed with the tests.
+I had to ignore this exception to be possible proceed with the tests.